LucaCanali/Miscellaneous/Performance_Testing/Test_CPU_parallel_Rust/README.md

 # run one-off data collection with 2 concurrent workers
 ./test_cpu_parallel -w 2

-# Measure job runtime over a range of concurrent workers and output the results to a CSV file
+# Measure job runtime over a ramp of concurrent workers from 1 to 8, and output the results to a CSV file
 ./test_cpu_parallel --num_workers 8 --full --output myout.csv

 ./test_cpu_parallel -h